 Concerning the police a Legal Protection Commissioner ("Rechtsschutzbeauftragter", RSB) was installed to examine and in certain cases to authorize investigative measures implemented by the National Security Authorities (as explained under Section II 2.1).
 At the same time the Austrian legal framework provides with several possibilities to challenge illegal administrative decisions and law enforcement actions.
 Such cases can be brought before the administrative courts and under certain conditions before the Constitutional Court and the Administrative Court.
-Furthermore, the Austrian Ombudsman Board is entitled to undertake, on its own initiative, inquiries on suspected deficiencies and grievances regarding the police as well as national service and make recommendations for dealing with complaints brought before the authorities or before the AOB itself
+Furthermore, the Austrian Ombudsman Board is entitled to undertake, on its own initiative, inquiries on suspected deficiencies and grievances regarding the police as well as national service and make recommendations for dealing with complaints brought before the AOB itself.